 IMPORTANT: The edition does not contain any Raspberry Pi, Modem, GPS or casing.

 The WiFi can do both.
-But it is not possible at the moment without logging on to the device and configures it.
+But, it is not possible at the moment without logging on to the device and configuring it.

 Q: Has AutoPi been tested with the Pi4?

 The AutoPi TMU Pi3 ships with the Raspberry Pi3 Model A+, but has been designed for the future.
 This means that it is easily upgradeable to the Raspberry Pi 4, if you need even additional processing power.